-The development framework considers the longestablished accesses to the north and south of the site and consideration will be given to the internal development of the site to create smooth traffic flow on and off site.
-The development will require multiple on-site estate roads connected via a spine road which will then seamlessly connect to the wider existing road network.
-This approach reduces the impact on surrounding neighbourhoods by distributing the traffic throughout the whole land footprint rather than concentrating it at one location.
+The development framework considers the longestablished accesses to the north and south of the site and consideration will be given to the internal traffic throughout the whole land footprint rather than concentrating it at one location.

 As the primary connections are already in place the secondary connections will be defined and planning permission and advice from North Ayrshire Council will be sought.